Jehoi-ga-ada/WebProject/README.md

 # WebProject
-This project is about an online shoe shop website using html, css, js
+This is my first project.
+It is an online shoe shop website using simple html, css, js